jadecobra/python_tdd_exercises/DICTIONARIES.md

         a_dictionary.setdefault('another_key')
         self.assertEqual(a_dictionary, {'bippity': 'boppity', 'another_key': None})
     ```
 - What if we want to add a `key` but set the default value to something other than `None`?
-Good question, Let's add a test to find out
+Good question, let us add a test to find out
     ```python
         a_dictionary.setdefault('a_new_key', 'a_default_value')
         self.assertEqual(a_dictionary, {'bippity': 'boppity', 'another_key': None})